 -

 From another terminal, copy the flamegraph to your local machine.
-This is important because the debug container will be deleted after the profiling session.
+This is important because the debug container is deleted after the profiling session.

 -